alpacahq/typescript-sdk/README.md

+> This SDK is no longer in development and is not maintained by Alpaca.
-> 🚧 **WARNING** 🚧
+>
-> This SDK is currently in development and not yet stable.
-The API may change.
-Please report any issues you find.
-Thank you! 🙏 When the version number loses the `-preview` suffix, the SDK is ready for production use.
-You can track progress and join the discussion [here](https://github.com/alpacahq/typescript-sdk/issues/1) 😃.
+> Please see [alpaca-trade-api-js](https://github.com/alpacahq/alpaca-trade-api-js/) for our official JavaScript/TypesScript Client SDK.

 # typescript-sdk